jgstylez/meant2grow/docs/PLATFORM_ADMIN_SETUP.md

-# Platform Admin Setup & Testing Guide
+# Platform Operator Setup & Testing Guide

-This guide covers setting up platform admin users, migrating platform resources, and testing the new features.
+This guide covers setting up platform operator users, migrating platform resources, and testing the new features.

+**Note:** "Platform Operator" is the preferred terminology, though the role value in the database is `PLATFORM_ADMIN` for technical reasons.

 ## Prerequisites